jonathanschad/react-nestjs-auth-boilerplate/README.md

 -   **Diagnostic Tools**: Optional support for monitoring and debugging.
     -   **Sentry**: Monitor and fix crashes in real-time.
     -   **Plausible**: Track user interactions without compromising privacy.
+    -   **Logging**: Log errors and other important events to the console or remote logging services.

 ## Getting Started